0xUniko/onchain-analyzer/README.md

 # This is my endeavour to explore on chain transactions

-## Most useful parts of this repo is the util functions
+## Most useful parts of this repo are the util functions

 ## Chemmchar